mkitzan/terminus/README.md

 Collection column/flag denotes the short story collection the story comes from

 # Integrating a New Table
+- Open setup.py from within a terminal, and enter 'table' at the chevrons
+- Alternatively, enter 'system table' from within Terminus itself
-- Open library.db in sqlite3, add the new table
+- Enter and confirm the new table name
+- Enter as many column label, data type, constraints as needed
 - If new column labels were used that do not exist in 'statics.py', include them in 'FLAGS'
 - Add the new table's name, and column names (in order) into HOST_SET, as a key (table name):value (list of columns) pair
 - Describe any new column in the 'FLAG_HELP' dictionary in statics.py